Who We Are

 Terry is a retired Waterloo police officer.
 In addition to LifeServe, Terry goes with a group to the Iowa Veterans Home in Marshalltown and plays bingo with them.
 He has seven grandchildren to keep him busy, while also taking time to bowl, fish, play horseshoes and league pool.
 Thank you Terry for all of your hard work and dedication!

 Ray Johnson is a driver for LifeServe.
 He currently resides in Des Moines and has been helping LifeServe for nine years.
 Ray began volunteering after he saw an article in a Westside Shopper.
 He was already retired at the time, so he thought volunteering would be a good way to spend his time.
-Ray continues to help because it gives him something to do while also allowing him to “...make a difference in the lives of complete strangers you don't even know and you probably won't ever meet.
+Ray continues to help because it gives him something to do while also allowing him to “...make a difference in the lives of complete strangers you don't even know, and you probably won't ever meet.
 It feels good to help," Ray said.

 Ray retired in 2002 from designing systems and programing computers.
 He started back in the 60s when it was all mainframe stuff because PCs didn’t exist yet.
 Now Ray spends his days volunteering for LifeServe and attending his grandchildren's sporting events.
 Thank you Ray - You are a valuable asset to LifeServe Blood Center!